 - Canada Student Grant for Persons with Permanent Disabilities

-- Ontario Out-of Country Bursary for Deaf Students
+- Bursary for Students with Disabilities

-You can also get specialized help, if you are having trouble repaying a student loan.
+You can also get specialized help if you are having trouble repaying a student loan.
 You can find out more through these programs:

 Students who are deaf or hard of hearing

-If you’re deaf or hard-of-hearing and want to study at a school where American Sign Language or Quebec Sign Language is the language of instruction, you could be eligible for a special bursary that can help you cover the extra cost of studying outside of Canada.
+If you’re deaf or hard-of-hearing and want to study at a school where American Sign Language or Quebec Sign Language is the primary language of instruction, you could be eligible for a special bursary that can help you cover the extra cost of studying outside of Canada.

 Students on social assistance

 Before you begin your studies, you need to: